5 Surprising Lessons From 20 Years of Taking Summers Off.

 At the end of a day of this, they feel exhausted, depleted, and unproductive.

-Research over the last three decades into the work habits of accomplished artists, scientists, and other professionals has uncovered that most of us are capable of only three to four focused, highly productive hours of work per day.
+Research over the last three decades into the work habits of accomplished artists, scientists, and business professionals has uncovered that most of us are capable of only three to four focused, highly productive hours of work per day.

 4. There is more than one kind of exhaustion and many flavors of recovery.